Saving money doesn’t have to be so hard. It just takes practice.

 5. Put your savings in the right place

 Make sure you’re putting your savings in the right account.
 If your savings account pays less than 1 percent, you’re missing out on the opportunity to earn more interest and reach your savings goals faster.

-The best savings accounts pay around 2 percent APY.
+The best savings accounts pay more than 2 percent APY.
 Many of the top savings accounts require a low minimum deposit and don’t charge any monthly maintenance fees.

 Consider opening a CD if you’re putting money away for a short-term goal and you don’t mind tying up your funds for a year.
 And take advantage of the power of compound interest.
 Look for an account that indicates that interest compounds daily rather than monthly.
 That way, you’re earning the highest amount of interest.

 You can compare rates on savings accounts and CDs on Bankrate to find the right account for you.

 6. Consider a savings account with a bonus